 Video Production Facilities

-The MC Television Production Complex features a 30' x 40' studio, and video control room, equipped with a Ross Vision I switcher, Deko 1000 character generator, digital audio board, teleprompter workstation, and source monitors, and is designed for classroom seating.
+Our television production complex features a 30' x 40' studio, and video control room, equipped with a Ross Vision I switcher, Deko 1000 character generator, digital audio board, teleprompter workstation, and source monitors, and is designed for classroom seating.

-Programs and projects are mastered on DVC Pro tape, in the engineering control room, which supports all in-house TV production activities.
+Programs and projects are mastered on DVC Pro tape in the engineering control room, which supports all in-house TV production activities.
 Editing facilities consist of a 19 workstation digital media lab, and several non-linear edit suites.
 Projects are edited with either Adobe Premiere, Final Cut Pro, or Avid.

 Some advanced TV production classes utilize the all-digital MC Channel 10 studio, and many student productions are broadcast on Channel 10.
-CBT students are encouraged to volunteer for large scale productions for air on MCTV.
+BMP students are encouraged to volunteer for large scale productions for air on MCTV.

 The Radio complex provides students with 6 state-of-the-art digital radio production studios.
 Four production studios are used for basic and intermediate classes, while the remaining two studios are used for the college internet radio station eRadio WMCR.